FuentesNina/hbcu-stemer-website/content/pages/partners.md

           event.
         website: 'https://www.facebook.com/1ifeclothing'
         homepage: false
-    form:
-      logo: /images/partner_logos/yourLogoHere.png
-      email: info@hbcustemer.com
-      callToAction: Your Company Here!
-Partner with Us
-      title: SPONSOR SIGN-UP
-      details: >
-        SPONSOR BENEFITS\

-        \\

-        \=> Demonstrating continued commitment to increasing diverse representation in STEM fields.\\

-        \=> Reaching a broader audience through our dedicated Meet Our Sponsors spotlight page.\\

-        \=> Showcasing your brand and latest initiatives to potential customers and investors.\\

-        \=> and much more!
-      fields:
-        - fieldName: Name
-          type: Short answer text
-          placeholder: Name
-          required: true
-        - fieldName: Email
-          type: Email
-          placeholder: Email
-          required: true
-        - fieldName: Organization or company Name
-          type: Short answer text
-          placeholder: >-
-            What is the full name of the organization you represent?
-Please enter "Individual Sponsor" if not representing an organization.
-          required: true
-        - fieldName: Interests
-          type: Checkbox
-          placeholder: What are your primary interests as a sponsor?
-Select top 3.
-          required: true
-          options:
-            - Improving STEM education
-            - Increasing diversity in STEM
-            - Supporting HBCU's
-            - Promoting fitness awareness
-            - Exposure for my brand
-            - Growth/networking opportunities with HBCU STEMER and its partners
-            - I just enjoy giving back
-            - Tax break from donations
   - tabTitle: HBCU Partners
     intro: >-
       HBCUs, big or small, we love them all!
 HBCU STEMER relies on HBCU partners